DUTY TO COUNTRY

 With 20+ hours of video interviews, Duty to Country showcases a rich archive of compelling first-hand stories.
 The archive provides access to topic-based short complications, highlight clips, full interviews and searchable transcripts.
 This timely effort captures stories told by the last of the living veterans, their families, activists and historians.

-An online education resource will be created to aid teachers in the classroom with bringing awareness to the Filipino story during World War II and beyond.
+Launching in 2021, an online education resource will accompany the exhibition and the oral histories.
+It will aid teachers in the classroom interested in bringing awareness to the Filipino story during World War II and beyond.
 Primary documents will be used to educate students on the civil rights issues of the Rescission Act of 1946.
 Lesson plans and activities will align with curriculum standards.